B. Lynn Winmill: Federal judicial service

-On May 24, 1995, Winmill was nominated by President Bill Clinton to a seat on the U.S. District Court for the District of Idaho, vacated by Judge Harold Lyman Ryan, who assumed senior status in early 1993.
+On May 24, 1995, Winmill was nominated by President Bill Clinton to a seat on the U.S. District Court for the District of Idaho, vacated by Judge Harold L. Ryan, who assumed senior status in early 1993.
 (Note: Clinton's original nominee for the vacancy was lawyer John Tait of Lewiston.
 That nomination was one of many that year blocked for political reasons.
 The state's Republican U.S. Senators, Larry Craig and Dirk Kempthorne, opposed Tait's nomination.)
 The American Bar Association's Standing Committee on the Federal Judiciary, which rates judicial nominees, unanimously rated Winmill as "well qualified" for the post (the committee's highest rating).

 Confirmed by the Senate by voice vote on August 11, 1995, Winmill received his commission three days later.
 He served as chief judge for over 19 years, from 1999 to January 1, 2019, and assumed senior status on August 16, 2021.